romanzuch/romanzuch/README.md

 ### Hi there 👋

+My name is Roman and I am a mechanical engineer based in ⛰ Munich, Germany.
+I am currently working on improving my Python skills and obtaining knowledge in Swift development and web development.

+As I sometimes lack motivation to code on my own, I am always looking for a coding buddy.
+Participating in an open source project would also be great - I am always searching for *easy* first issues.

+I love using code to solve my little everyday challenges.

 <!--
 **romanzuch/romanzuch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.